 The tent that served as the Rabaa Tour's headquarters, which was covered with illustrations of martyrs.

-When I originally reached out to Rabaa Tour I was told to meet Mohamed at the “big white tent covered in the faces of martyrs.”
-They said it would be easy to find, but this wasn’t the case—I had a lot of big white tents covered in the faces of martyrs to choose from.
+When I originally reached out to Rabaa Tour I was told to meet Mohamed at the “big white tent covered in the faces of martyrs”.
+They said it would be easy to find, but this wasn’t the case – I had a lot of big white tents covered in the faces of martyrs to choose from.
 When I finally found the right tent I walked in to a space filled with benches lined up in front of a flatscreen TV the tour uses to show videos of military injustices.
-The bloated and bloodied portraits of martyrs killed and injured by government forces were hung along the sides of the tent, along with what I was told were the blood-covered sneakers one of the shooting victims.
+The bloated and bloodied portraits of martyrs killed and injured by government forces were hung along the sides of the tent, along with what I was told were the blood-covered sneakers of one of the shooting victims.

 Mohamed introduced me to Omaima Halawa, 21, and Noha El Eraki, 22, two Egyptian women who have spent much of their lives living and studying in Ireland but came back to Egypt to participate in the protests.
 Omaima said (in perfect, Irish-accented English) she was here of her own free will and isn’t a human shield, and added that she butted heads with her parents when she insisted on coming.
 For her, protesting at Rabaa al-Adawiya wasn't just a right but a duty.